- Impact on sole traders

-Entrepreneurs' relief provides relief for disposals by smaller business owners.
-It produces a net tax rate of 10% on the disposal.
+Entrepreneurs' relief (ER) provides relief for disposals by smaller business owners.
+It results in a tax rate of 10% on the disposal.

 The relief is available on material disposals of business assets which covers businesses operated as a sole trader, partnership or through a limited company.
 There is also a form of relief for businesses owned within a trust, by reference to the beneficiaries of the trust, although this will not increase the amount of relief available over and above that for an individual owner.

-The maximum gain to which relief can apply is currently £10 million, this rate applying from 6 April 2011 (prior to that the following limits applied: £2 million up to 22 June 2010, £5 million from 23 June 2010).
-This is a lifetime limit so an individual making a number of disposals of businesses during his lifetime may exceed the limit.
-The value of the relief from 6 April 2011 is therefore £10 million x 18% (the reduction in tax) = £1,800,000.
-This should be borne in mind when considering appropriate planning steps, as they may have negative consequences.
+The maximum gain to which relief can apply is a lifetime limit of £10 million.
+The lifetime limit works so that an individual making a number of disposals of businesses during his lifetime may exceed the limit.
+The value of the relief is therefore £10 million x 10% (the maximum reduction in tax) = £1,000,000.
+This should be borne in mind when considering appropriate planning steps, as they may have negative consequences of ER.

 The conditions for relief and operation of the relief differs slightly for the three types of business entity, so they will be considered separately.
 For more information on the following, use the links below: